SIKHS THE SEEKERS

 never awarded capital punishment to any body and female literacy rate was better

 in Sikh state than in Britain.
-The British annexed Sikh state after 2-3 wars
+The British annexed Sikh state after 2-3 wars in 1849.

 Interestingly